Pinkwolf12321/CookieOS-web-os/README.md

 - Terminal: Run fake commands on a fake OS with fake files. (but real cookies)
 - IDE: Run JS snippets to make the OS say it loves cookies.
 (Results in inspect console, not app.)
 - App Upload: Because we never get enough apps.
 (Standalone HTML only.)
+- ✨New✨ Splash Screen: Fake splash screen for #realism

 ---